Cytotheworld/alx-system_engineering-devops/0x00-shell_basics/README.md

-echo changes the working directory to the users home directory changes the working directory to users home directory >> README.md echo changes the working directory to users home directory
+echo changes the working directory to the users home directory changes the working directory to users home directory >> README.md echo changes the working directory to users home directory display current directory contents in a long format